 Herbal therapy can be used at any time.
 For an acute condition with symptoms such as a cold or infection, for a chronic condition where the symptoms have been there for a while or taken as a daily tonic to help support a variety of systems in the body to prevent common issues.

 How soon will I see results?

-Typically, herbs and dietary changes take a few weeks before changes are seen or felt.
+Typically, herbs and dietary changes take a few weeks before changes are seen or felt with more chronic conditions.
 However, each case is different and result time can vary.
-For acute symptoms, relief is usually within 2 to 4 days.
+For acute symptoms, relief is usually within 1 to 3 days.

 Do you take health insurance for the consultations?